Statues of Paul Bunyan: Cheshire, Connecticut

 When the 26-foot "Muffler Man" Paul Bunyan was erected in front of a local lumber business in the 1980s, the town objected to the statue, citing that it was a violation of town codes given its substantial height.
 Finding no limitation on flagpole height on the books, the owners of the statue replaced Bunyan's axe with an American flag.

+Rocky Mount, North Carolina

+Located off Exit 145 of I-95 in Rocky Mount, NC, a 40-foot Paul Bunyan statue stands as advertisement for Log Cabin Homes sales center.
+This statue was purchased from a family owned entertainment center in Brainerd, Minnesota, and relocated to North Carolina in 2011.

 Others

-Smaller (although still larger than life) statues can also be found in Akeley, Bemidji, and Brainerd, Minnesota; Manistique and Ossineke, Michigan; Muncie, Indiana; Aberdeen, South Dakota; and Lakewood, Wisconsin and Wabeno Wisconsin.
+Smaller (although still larger than life) statues can also be found in Muncie, Indiana; Akeley, Minnesota; Bemidji, Minnesota; Brainerd, Minnesota; Manistique, Michigan; Ossineke, Michigan; St. Ignace, Michigan, Aberdeen, South Dakota; Lakewood, Wisconsin; and Wabeno, Wisconsin.
 Paul Bunyan's Log Chute, an amusement park ride inside Bloomington, Minnesota's Mall of America, also houses large statues of Paul Bunyan and Babe the Blue Ox.
 The Paul Bunyan Logging Camp Museum at Carson Park (Eau Claire, Wisconsin) has statues of Paul Bunyan and Babe the Blue Ox.
 The Rumford, Maine visitor center is home to giant statues of Paul Bunyan and Babe the Blue Ox.
 In Stony Point, New York at local Scout Camp Bullowa, there is a 18 foot tall statue at the southern entrance.
-There is also a 19 foot Paul Bunyan in the Enchanted Forrest Water Safari in Old Forge, New York that was built in 1956.
+There is also a 19-foot Paul Bunyan in the Enchanted Forest Water Safari in Old Forge, New York that was built in 1956.